-Relocation is not a solution and is almost never in a cat’s best interest.
+Relocation is not a solution or population control method, and is almost never in a cat’s best interest.

-Unless a community cat’s environment is irreversibly dangerous for her, work to keep her right where she is.
-On the rare occasions relocation may be necessary, a careful procedure must be followed.
-Otherwise, cats can wander off and become lost trying to return to their original outdoor homes.
-This renders relocation pointless and endangers the cats’ lives.
+Unless community cats’ environment is irreversibly dangerous for them, work to keep them right where they are.
+On the rare occasions in which relocation may be necessary, a careful procedure must be followed.
+Otherwise, cats may wander off and become lost trying to return to their original outdoor homes.
+This renders relocation pointless and puts the cats’ lives in danger.

 4 Common (and Wrongly Considered) Cat Relocation Situations